ABUzakep/openstack_zed/README.md

 # openstack-zed

-Hello devops , these are the scrips developed by "https://github.com/Sangwan70" I will made some change to make the installation smoother
+Hello devops , these are the scripts developed by "https://github.com/Sangwan70" I will made some change to make the installation smoother